2amigos/yii2-usuario/docs/install/configuration-options.md

 Setting this attribute allows the registration process via social networks.
 If you set it to `false`, the module won't allow users to register.

+#### sendWelcomeMailAfterSocialNetworkRegistration (type: `boolean`, default: `true`)

+Setting this attribute controls wether a confirmation mail should be send or not.

 #### enableEmailConfirmation (type: `boolean`, default: `true`)

 If `true`, the module will send an email with a confirmation link that user needs to click through to complete its